brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Importance

-The influence of stroke type and baseline prognosis on the chance functional independence following mechanical thrombectomy is unclear.
+The strength of evidence for the use of mechanical thrombectomy for various types of stroke has not been quantified in an easily intepretable way.

 ## Objective

-To use information from all existing randomized trials to estimate the relative and absolute treatment effect of thrombectomy on the chances of favorable outcome at 90 days for clinically relevant types of stroke.
+To use information from all existing randomized trials to infer the range of plausible outcomes in a hypothetical future trial of thrombectomy for various types of stroke.

 ## Data sources

-Pubmed and EMBASE was searched through May 2024.
+Pubmed was searched through May 2024.

 ## Study selection